algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 }
 ```

 Note that this loop is not always equivalent to the standard binary search — it always rounds *up* the size of the search interval, so it accesses slightly different elements and may perform one comparison more than what is needed.
-This is done to make the number of iterations constant and remove the need for branching completely, although it does require a weird `(*base < x)` check at the end.
+We do this to make the number of iterations constant and remove the need for branching completely, although it does require an awkward `(*base < x)` check at the end.

-This trick is very fragile to compiler optimizations.
-It doesn't make a difference on Clang as for some reason, it replaces the ternary operator with a branch anyway.
-But it works fine on GCC (9.3), yielding a 2.5-3x improvement on small arrays:
+As typical for predication, this trick is very fragile to compiler optimizations.
+It doesn't make a difference on Clang — for some reason, it replaces the ternary operator with a branch anyway — but it works fine on GCC (9.3), yielding a 2.5-3x improvement on small arrays:

 ![](../img/search-branchless.svg)

 One interesting detail is that it performs worse on large arrays.
-This is weird: the total delay is dominated by the RAM latency, and since it does roughly the same memory accesses, so it should be the same or slightly better.
+It seems weird: the total delay is dominated by the RAM latency, and since it does roughly the same memory accesses as the standard binary search, it should be roughly the same or even slightly better.

-The real question you need to ask is not why the branchless implementation is worse, but why the branchy version is better.
-This happens because it [speculates](/hpc/pipelining/branching/) on one of the branches and starts fetching either the left or the right key before it is confirmed that it is the right one, which effectively acts as implicit [prefetching](/hpc/cpu-cache/prefetching).
+The real question you need to ask is not why the branchless implementation is worse but why the branchy version is better.
+It happens because when you have branching, the CPU can [speculate](/hpc/pipelining/branching/) on one of the branches and start fetching either the left or the right key before it can even confirm that it is the right one — which effectively acts as implicit [prefetching](/hpc/cpu-cache/prefetching).

 For the branchless implementation, this doesn't happen, as `cmov` is treated as every other instruction, and the branch predictor doesn't try to peek into its operands to predict the future.
-To compensate for this, we can prefetch the data explicitly:
+To compensate for this, we can prefetch the data in software by explicitly requesting the left and right child key:

 ```c++
 int lower_bound(int x) {